maxencebonamy/Fractal-Explorer/README.md

 1. Click on the <a href="https://github.com/maxencebonamy/Fractal-Explorer/releases" target="_blank">Releases</a> button on the right and select the **latest version**.
 2. Download the **.zip** archive and extract the files.
-3. Open a terminal from the folder **Fractal-Explorer** and run the folowwing command:
+3. Open a terminal from the folder **Fractal-Explorer** and run one of the folowwing commands:
 ```
 Fractal-Explorer.exe --fractal mandelbrot
 ```
-or
 ```
 Fractal-Explorer.exe --fractal burning-ship
 ```